kulloveth/CardInfoFinder/README.md

 # CardInfoFinder
-## An application that will accept cardNo from a user by either soft input or by scanning card and display their card details
+## An application that will accept cardNo from a user by either soft input or by Text Recognition and display their card details
 # Features
 * User can  Enter cardNo via softInput keyboard to view Card details
 * MVVM Architecture